Karen Blumenschein, PharmD

 Dr. Blumenschein's primary research interests include substance use disorder policy evaluation, the pharmacist’s role in suicide prevention, and validity issues associated with non-market valuation methods.
 Her research has received extramural funding from the Centers for Disease Control and Prevention, National Institute of Justice, Commonwealth of Kentucky, pharmaceutical industry, and various foundations.
 She is the author of scholarly work in both the economics and pharmacy literature.

-MS, Addiction Studies Jointly Awarded By The University of Adelaide, King's College London And Virginia Commonwealth University
+Master of Science in Addiction Studies, Jointly Awarded By The University of Adelaide, King's College London and Virginia Commonwealth University

 Post Doctoral Scholar, Health Economics, University of Kentucky